faridrh/EnglishLearningHub/src/vocabulary/beginner.md

 # Beginner Vocabulary

 Welcome to our comprehensive beginner vocabulary section!
-We've organized **108 essential English words** into 9 easy-to-manage pages with 12 words each.
+We've organized **100 essential English words** into 9 easy-to-manage pages.
 These words are the foundation of English communication and will help you build confidence in everyday conversations.

 ## How to Use This System